s-Nick/oneAPI-samples/Libraries/oneDNN/pointnet/README.md

 A preprocessing script is provided which unpacks the weights from a pre-trained pytorch model.
 The script also prepares an input pointcloud for testing inference.
 The pointcloud is made from 3D scans taken from the [ModelNet10][modelnet] dataset.
 The script requires an installation of [PyTorch][pytorch].

-First, download the pre-trained PointNet weights and then move the pth file into the same directory containing the model.
+First, download the pre-trained PointNet weights from SYCLOPS repo ([here][model]) and then move the pth file into the same directory containing the model.

 ```bash